Beer Line Cleaning Equipment

 Dimensions and Design

 Tap towers come in different dimensions and designs to suit different needs and preferences.
-The most common size for a standard draft beer tower is 14" tall with a 3" diameter column, but there are many other sizes available as well.
-Some draft beer tap towers are designed to accommodate a specific number of taps, such as a 3" column with one or two taps, while others can accommodate up to six taps or more.
+The most common size for a standard draft beer tower is 14” tall with a 3” diameter column, but there are many other sizes available as well.
+Some draft beer tap towers are designed to accommodate a specific number of taps, such as a 3” column with one or two taps, while others can accommodate up to six taps or more.
+The quantity of faucets per side is crucial in the overall design and functionality of the product, as it determines the number of beers that can be served simultaneously.

 Tap towers can also come in different styles, such as T-style, L-style, and U-style, with each style offering its own unique benefits.
 T-style towers are the most common and offer a classic look, while L-style and U-style towers can be more space-efficient and offer a unique appearance.

-Specific Brands and Models
+Specific Brands and Models of Faucets

-Dual tap kegerators with double pedestal towers and kegerators with multiple tap towers are popular choices for man caves and bars, while standard draft beer towers are a great choice for home use.
+Dual tap kegerators built with double pedestal towers and kegerators with multiple tap towers are popular choices for man caves and bars, while standard draft beer towers are a great choice for home use.
 When choosing a tap tower, it is important to consider factors such as the number of taps needed, the style and design of the tower, the amount of room in a walk-in cooler, and the material and finish that best suits your needs and preferences.

 Installation and Maintenance